kaisadilla/judith/.info/spec.md

 In this example, `slow_get_score` is being executed asynchronously, and we are receiving a `Coroutine<Num>` that tracks its progress.
 In our first log, we just printed the `Coroutine<Num>` object itself, instantly.
 Then, we create a new variable (`score`) that waits for the coroutine to end and then takes its result.

-`Coroutine<T>` respects ownership semantics, but some of its fields are effectively controlled by the runtime rather than its owner (for example, the field that indicates whether the coroutine is done).
+`Coroutine<T>` respects ownership semantics, but features interior mutability as its state is changed by the runtime (e.g. from being pending to being resolved).
 Awaiting a coroutine is a mutable action that can only be done on the variable that owns it.
-When we do this, we gain ownership of the value retrieved immediately.
-This means that we cannot use `await` twice on the same coroutine, as the second `await` would no longer own any value.
+Awaiting takes ownership of the coroutine, but gives us ownership of the value it produced.
+This means that coroutines can only be awaited if they are assigned to `let mut`.

 When we have a reference to a coroutine, we can query it to check if it's done, but we cannot retrieve the value it returned.